GoOnNowGit/macos-dnscrypt-proxy-sandbox/README.md

 ![image](Console.png)

 * Look up the syscall name corresponding to the syscall number in the Console output.
 I used, https://sigsegv.pl/osx-bsd-syscalls/.
-* Add the syscall to the sandbox file
+* Add the syscall to the sandbox file according the to process explained above.

 ## Rinse and repeat